NON-SURGICAL VISION CORRECTION

 HOW MUCH DOES VRSS COST?

-Depending on which of the three payment plans you choose, the total fee for the entire VRSS program is between $1,800 and $2,064.
+Depending on which of the three payment plans you choose, the intro fee for the entire VRSS program is between $2,200.
 This includes all of the professional visits, retainer lenses needed to achieve optimal vision, and any needed interim soft disposable contact lenses.
-Lost, broken, or spare retainers are available at a cost of $184 for each eye.
+Lost, broken, or spare retainers are available at a cost of $248/lens.
+Those currently wearing ortho-k and looking for a new provider can schedule a renewal exam for $385 plus the cost of lenses.
+Ask us about our 90 day payment options!

 ARE THERE DISADVANTAGES OF USING VRSS?

 You must be prepared to allow 3 – 5 visits over a one month period.
 Should you stop wearing your retainers, your vision will slowly return to its original state.
-(Note: A new procedure called ‘Corneoplasty’ is currently being studied.
-This procedure would make the effects of VRSS permanent!)
 While the degree of success is very high, it cannot be guaranteed.
 However, when the corneal topography and computer software indicate a patient will be successful, it is rare that patients don’t do well with VRSS.
 Rates and amounts of improvement vary from one person to the next.

 I’VE NEVER HEARD OF VRSS, IS IT NEW?